rrwick/Filtlong/README.md

 ## Example command (without an external reference)

-When no external reference is provided, LongQC judges read quality using the Phred quality scores in the FASTQ file.
+When no external reference is provided, Filtlong judges read quality using the Phred quality scores in the FASTQ file.

 ```
 longqc --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz